 The ratio of fruit to sugar is 1:1 but this always depends on the sweetness of the fruit used so this should be adjusted according to the fruit and your personal taste.
 Start with this ratio and if you find it too sweet for your taste, next time you make it reduce the amount of sugar.
 The less sugar you can use (within reason), the more the flavour of your fruit will be the starring character in your jam.
 In some jams it is necessary to add water in order to make the syrup but in juicy fruit it is not recommended as it will need more time to set.
 The less time the fruit is on the stove, the fresher its final flavour will taste.
 Put the fruit and sugar in a pot, in layers and in the morning the juices of the fruit are exuded.
 Macerating them overnight in sugar will draw out their liquid and you won’t need to add any water at all.
 Some juicy fruit need only a couple of hours to exude their juices.

 Make sure the sugar is fully dissolved into the liquid around your cooked fruit before bringing the pot to a rapid boil.
 Stir the fruit continuously while the sugar is dissolving and then once it has dissolved, you will only need to stir the jam occasionally.
 Once they are heated, the fruit turns golden, fruity and luscious.

-In my case, the jam did not set after the 30 minutes, so I waited until it cooled and removed 3 jars of apricot sauce.
+In my case, the jam did not set after the 30 minutes, so I waited until it cooled and removed 3 jars of apricot sauce, as I wanted to use it in other recipes (see note below).
 It can still be used as jam but it is a little bit runny.
 In the remaining I added 25 grams gelfix and followed the instructions on the package.

 Use a ladle to fill jars to1 cm below rims, wipe jars clean of any spills and seal firmly while jam is hot.
 Let the jam cool and store it in a cool pantry or in the fridge if opened for a long time.